This article was updated to include the Raspberry Pi 4

 Download Your RetroPie Image

 First, head over to the RetroPie Download page and select the proper image.
 Which image you select depends on your Raspberry Pi model, as well as installation.
 Since we’re focusing on the Raspberry Pi, snag the correct image for your Pi board.
 There’s one image for the Raspberry Pi 0 and 1, and another for the Pi 2 and 3/3 B+.
-The Raspberry Pi 4 doesn't (yet) have an official image, but there's an unofficial Raspberry Pi 4 RetroPie image that works extremely well.
+I recommend using an official RetroPie image, but you can find unofficial Raspberry Pi 4 RetroPie images that work extremely well.

 Install RetroPie on Top of Raspbian